Frequently Asked Questions

 What company characteristics make an ideal client for Transition Capital?

-Transition Capital Canada targets Canadian mid-market private companies with annual Revenue of $25 million or more, and sustainable annual
+Transition Capital Canada targets Canadian small and mid-sized private companies with annual revenue of $10 million or more, and sustainable annual

 What other aspects should be contemplated between shareholders?